hanpari/sovereign/source/02/052_drama.md

 "The answer stays the same, my beautiful imposter.
 She should've married him.
 She's already done so."

 Back then, when Gromov had refused to confess to her, the real Samara did not insist any further.
-They pretented the conversation had never happened.
+They pretended the conversation had never happened.

 "So be it!"

-Lacking the gentle confusion of the original, this dreamland Samara show no signs of being broken-hearted.
+Lacking the gentle confusion of the original, this dreamland Samara showed no signs of being broken-hearted.
 There was something inhuman in her motionless gaze, almost as if she was a sister to Doll, a robot sent from a distant past.

 "Now for something completely different."